A Survey of Family Unification Models with Bifundamental Matter: Appendix

 To see \textit{i)}, let $Ax = b$ row-reduce to $\Tilde{A}x = \Tilde{b}$ and let $v_1, \dots, v_\ell$ be a basis for $\ker(A)$.
 If $y \in S \cap \ker(A)^\perp$\footnote{We recall that the kernel of a map between vector spaces is the subset of the domain mapped to $0$ in the codomain, and we use $V^\perp$ to denote the orthogonal complement of a linear subspace $V$, or the subspace of vectors perpendicular to each vector $v \in V$.}, then $y$ satisfies $A'y = b'$ where $A'$ is achieved by taking the $k$ non-zero rows of $\Tilde{A}$ and appending $v_1, \dots, v_\ell$ as rows while $b'$ is the non-zero entries of $\Tilde{b}$ with zeros appended $A'$ is an element of $\mathbb{M}_n$ (by the rank-nullity theorem) and is full rank (by the linear independence of row and null spaces), thus the solution $y$ exists and is unique.

 Then \textit{ii)} follows readily: if $A, b$ are rational then $A', b'$ are as well and the rationality of $y$ then follows from Cramer's rule.

 Finally, for \textit{iii)}, note that $x \in S$ decomposes uniquely as $y + z$ for some $z \in \ker(A)$; thus, $\|x\|^2 = \|y\|^2 + \|z\|^2$ by the orthogonality of $y$ and $z$, so $\|x\|$ is minimized for $z = 0$ or $x = y$. \end{proof} {\it Acknowledgments:} This work was supported by US DOE grant DE-SC0019235.
 ES would like to thank Connor Lehmacher for a useful conversation regarding Th. \ref{th}.
-TWK thanks the Aspen Center for Physics for hospitality while this paper was being completed.
+TWK thanks the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611, for hospitality while this paper was being completed.